 Five factors were retained from the PLS analysis.
 These five factors explained 25% of the variation in the food groups and 77% of the variation in the response variables (Table 2).
-(13,23)In multivariable models, two of the factors were significantly associated with LS or FN BMD (Table 3).
-A 1-unit increase in factor 2 was associated with a 0.012 g/cm2 higher LS BMD (95% CI 0.006∙0.01) and 0.006 (95%CI 0.002∙0.01) g/cm2 higher FN BMD, while a unit increase in factor 4 was associated with a 0.008 (95% CI 0.003∙0.01) g/cm2 increase in FN BMD.
-When examining the relationship between quartiles of factors 2 and 4 with BMD, LS and FN BMD increased significantly across quartiles of both factor 2 (P-trend=0.0001; P-trend=0.02) and factor 4 (P-trend=0.02; P-trend=0.006) (Figure 1).

-The main food group loadings for factors 2 and 4 are shown in Figure 2.
-Factor loadings, which are the correlations between the derived factors and the food groups, were considered important when values were ≥ 0.2 using absolute values(17,39).
+The main food group loadings for factors 2 and 4 are shown in Figure 1.
+Factor loadings, which are the correlations between the derived factors and the food groups, were considered important when values were ≥ 0.2 using absolute values (13,23).
 A higher factor loading for a food items indicates greater contribution in constructing the factor and is used to interpret the composition of the factor.
 Factor loadings for factor 2 was shown to be primarily characterized by high intakes of fluid dairy, potatoes, vegetables, fruit and vegetable juices, and wine, and low consumption of processed meats, cheese, cakes, puddings, confectionary, fizzy/carbonated drinks, and spirits.
 Factor 4 was characterized by high intakes of red and white meats, fruits, and wine, and low intakes of vegetables, sweet spreads, and fruit and vegetable juices.

+In multivariable models, two of the factors were significantly associated with LS or FN BMD (Table 3).
+In adjusted analyses, a 1-unit increase in factor 2 was associated with a 0.012 g/cm2 higher LS BMD (95% CI 0.006∙0.01) and 0.006 (95%CI 0.002∙0.01) g/cm2 higher FN BMD, while a unit increase in factor 4 was associated with a 0.008 (95% CI 0.003∙0.01) g/cm2 increase in FN BMD.
+When examining the relationship between quartiles of factors 2 and 4 with BMD, LS and FN BMD increased significantly across quartiles of both factor 2 (LS BMD: P-trend=0.0001; FN BMD: P-trend=0.02) and factor 4 (LS BMD: P-trend=0.02; FN BMD: P-trend=0.006) (Figure 2).

 DISCUSSION

 In this study assessing the use of a novel data-reduction technique to derive dietary patterns in relation to bone health in post-menopausal women, we observed two dietary patterns that were positively associated with LS and FN BMD.
-These two dietary patterns, or factors, are described by foods that are considered components of a “healthy” diet: high intakes of fruits, vegetables, milk, wine, and low intakes of processed meats, cheese, cakes and sweets, fizzy/carbonated beverages, and spirits.
+These two dietary patterns, or factors, are described by foods that are considered components of a “healthy” diet: intakes of fruits, vegetables, milk, wine, and low intakes of processed meats, cheese, cakes and sweets, fizzy/carbonated beverages, and spirits.

-Intakes of alcohol in the form of wines were positively associated with BMD, which has been observed in other studies (24).
+Similar to other studies, we found that consumption of alcohol, in the form of wine, was positively associated with BMD, which have been observed in other studies (24).
 Moderate alcohol consumption may be beneficial by raising serum estradiol levels (25) and stimulating secretion of calcitonin (26), which has been associated with decreased rate of vertebral fractures and increased bone mass.
 Wine, rather than spirits, may be valuable to bone health because it is a source of boron, which supports bone growth and maintenance, possibly through enhanced angiogenesis or signal transduction (27,28).

 Interestingly, vegetables and fruit and vegetable juices were negatively correlated with factor 4, one of the two dietary patterns positively associated with BMD.
 This perhaps suggests that other elements of this dietary factor, such as fruit intake, may have offset the negative loading of vegetables and fruit and vegetable juices to result in the overall beneficial relationship with BMD.
-(29)
+A similar explanation was proposed for the loading of a partially hydrogenated soybean oil onto a “vegetable” dietary pattern associated with a decrease in risk of myocardial infarction (29).
+The authors hypothesized that the potentially atherogenic effects of partially hydrogenated fatty acids may have been counteracted by the beneficial elements in the “vegetable” dietary pattern.